hashicorp/terraform-provider-azurerm/website/docs/r/linux_virtual_machine_scale_set.html.markdown

 * `action` - (Optional) The repair action that will be used for repairing unhealthy virtual machines in the scale set.
 Possible values include `Replace`, `Restart`, `Reimage`.
 Defaults to `Replace`.

+-> **Note:**  If you are updating the repair action on an existing automatic repairs policy, you must first disable automatic repairs on the scale set and re-enable with the updated repair action.

 ---

 A `boot_diagnostics` block supports the following:

 * `storage_account_uri` - (Optional) The Primary/Secondary Endpoint for the Azure Storage Account which should be used to store Boot Diagnostics, including Console Output and Screenshots from the Hypervisor.

--> **NOTE:** Passing a null value will utilize a Managed Storage Account to store Boot Diagnostics.
+-> **Note:** Passing a null value will utilize a Managed Storage Account to store Boot Diagnostics.

 ---